EternalBlue3/Morse_Code/README.md

 In the Python folder are two programs.
 One I used to generate the dot and dash sounds, the other one can be used to take an input, convert it to morse, and play the corresponding sound.

 Todo:
-- Build github.io page for the Morse code translator.
+- Add a "play sound" feature to the Morse Code github.io page
+- Style the page with css
+- Add link here